sjeastwood/pi-arduino-robot/README.md

 ### Planned Robot Stages

-1. Manually moving robot by providing angle of rotation to the motors through python script on raspberry pi

-2. Utilising keyboard and/or joystick + buttons for moving and selecting of motors
+1. Utilising keyboard and/or joystick + buttons for moving and selecting of motors

-3. Using OpenCV to automate Robot
+2. Using OpenCV to automate Robot

 ## Author
 Shane Eastwood